 The location of the statue was chosen by Designer Frederic Auguste Bartholdi on a trip to the United States from France.
 He chose the island because it was visible to all sailing into the United States.
 One can hardly glance at a foam hat mimicking her seven pointed crown and not think of the thousands of immigrants who first gained sight of her at the end a long journey ending where they expected their lives to improve tenfold.
 She represented that hope and that promise to all of those weary travelers….at least those fortunate enough to enter the country on ships they chose to get on.

 Bartholdi chose the island, which had been ceded by New York State to the federal government in 1880 for harbor defense, because it was a “land common to all states”.
 He thought that fact was symbolic of these United States coming together to fulfill the promise of a land where all men are created equal.
 This promise seems to never have been fully realized.
-Finally the mirage of its truth is being recognized.

 I only recently learned that Lady Liberty is stepping over broken chains.
 This detail is obscured by her robes and impossible to see from the ground.
 Bratholdi initially thought to have her hold a broken chain in her hand but decided that would be too divisive so close to the end of the Civil War.
 Even then concessions were made to the rich and powerful for the sake of political reconciliation.